-- The project itself should be Specific, Measurable, Attainable, Relevant, Timely
+- The project itself should be Specific, Measurable, Attainable, Relevant, Timely.

-- The project owner will want to present well to garner support
+- The project owner will want to present well to garner support.

-- The project itself should be technically challenging and somewhat unique
+- The project itself should be technically challenging and somewhat unique.

-- A project that can continue to grow and evolve
+- A project that can continue to grow and evolve.

-- A project should be architected and name such that it can be shared with other, similar organizations.
+- A project should be architected and named such that it can be shared with other, similar organizations.
 For example, a project name or project nomenclature shouldn’t include the city name or a building name or an organization name but rather an appropriate name for the app.